ropensci/arkdb/README.md

 transformations before ark writes your data object to disk in your preferred format.
 In the example below, we write a simple transformation to convert the flights data `arr_delay` field, from minutes, to hours.
 It is recommended to use callbacks on a single table at a time.
+A callback function can be anything you can imagine so long as it returns a data.frame that can be written to disk.

 ``` r
 mins_to_hours <- function(data) {